Awards

 Dr. Edwin G. Wilson (’43)

 Dr. Ed Wilson was Dean of the College in 1962 when the Board of Trustees voted to desegregate the university.
 At that time, he and the Assistant Chaplain, waited tables in the Magnolia Room to raise money for Ed Reynolds’ travels from Ghana and tuition.
-Ed Wilson also chaired the faculty committee that voted to end racial segregation at the university.
+Ed Wilson also appointed the faculty committee that voted to end racial segregation at the university.

 Ed Christman (’50) and Jean Christman (’51)